firefly-oss/sbom-tool/docs/ci/github-actions.md

 ## Minimal: Current Repository Scan

-Runs on every push/PR, installs from PyPI, scans the current repo, and uploads reports.
+Runs on every push/PR, installs via the official install script from the repository, scans the current repo, and uploads reports.

 ```yaml
 name: SBOM Scan